Limit theorems for signatures: Multiple iterated sums and integrals

-where $\tilde C(D),\hat C(D,n)>0$ are constants which do not depend on $N,s,t$.
+where $C,\tilde C>0$ are some constants.
 This completes the induction step and shows that (\ref{7.20}) holds true for any $\nu\geq 1$.
 Now (\ref{7.20}) taken with $D=2M$ together with Theorem \ref{hoelder} considered with $\be=1/2$ (which has nothing to do with $\be$ in Proposition \ref{prop7.1} and in estimates of the present section) yields that

 where $\bbC_{\bbW,\al}(M,\nu)>0$ does not depend on $N$ and $\al>0$ is arbitrarily small.

 Next, let $0=t_0<t_1<...<t_m=T$.
 Then for $0<\al<\frac 12-\frac 1p$,

 Taking the supremum over all such partitions of $[0,T]$ and then $\frac {4M}p$-th moment we derive from (\ref{7.22}) that